Getting started with prodigenr

 create_slides()

-Now two more files have been added to the doc/
+Now two more files have been added to the docs/

 folder.